dain-yoo/dain-yoo.github.io/_pages/research.md

 Dain Yoo and Ashley Anderson.
 "Political Framing of Repression and Popular Support: Evidence from a Survey Experiment in Tunisia."

 Dain Yoo.
 "Does Arab-Israeli Conflict Unite or Divide?
 An Automated Text Analysis of Nasser’s Speeches and Egyptian Foreign Policy Towards Palestine."

+Dain Yoo.
+"Vague and Broad: Anti-Terrorism Law and State Repression."